chandansaipavanpadala/firmforge/README.md

 ## Deployment

-FirmForge is structured for optimal hosting on Vercel:
+FirmForge is optimized for hosting on the Vercel platform:

-1. Link your GitHub/GitLab repository to your [Vercel Dashboard](https://vercel.com).
+1. Connect your repository to your [Vercel Dashboard](https://vercel.com).
-2. Add your `ANTHROPIC_API_KEY` to the project's Environment Variables settings page on Vercel.
+2. Configure the `ANTHROPIC_API_KEY` in the project's Environment Variables settings.
-3. Deploy.
-The framework automatically detects Next.js configurations.
+3. Deploy the application.
+Vercel automatically detects Next.js configurations.

 Alternatively, execute deployment workflows directly from the command line:
 ```bash